djinn506/TechTweaks/NiftyCommands.md

 # Nifty Commands

-A few nifty commands, mostly compiled from <https://linuxcommandlibrary.com/basic/oneliners/>
+A few nifty linux commands, mostly compiled from <https://linuxcommandlibrary.com/basic/oneliners/>
+Why?
+This is my collection (a subset), mostly geared towards SysAdmin and what I consider useful, has syntax highlighting and it's easy to copypaste into a terminal.
+Use caution if you run these commands and make sure you're using them in the right folder.

 Log your internet download speed